 Sofwave Medical to Participate in the Oppenheimer 33rd Annual Healthcare Conference

-/EIN News/ -- SAN CLEMENTE, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- Sofwave Medical Ltd (TASE: SOFW), an emerging leader in energy-based non-invasive, aesthetic medical devices for practitioners worldwide, today announced that Louis Scafuri, Chief Executive Officer, and Assaf Korner, Chief Financial Officer, will provide a corporate update and participate in one-on-one investor meetings at the Oppenheimer 33rd Annual Healthcare Conference, to be held virtually from March 13-15, 2023.
+SAN CLEMENTE, Calif., March 07, 2023 (GLOBE NEWSWIRE) -- Sofwave Medical Ltd SOFW, an emerging leader in energy-based non-invasive, aesthetic medical devices for practitioners worldwide, today announced that Louis Scafuri, Chief Executive Officer, and Assaf Korner, Chief Financial Officer, will provide a corporate update and participate in one-on-one investor meetings at the Oppenheimer 33rd Annual Healthcare Conference, to be held virtually from March 13-15, 2023.

 Oppenheimer 33rd Annual Healthcare Conference